deeweinacht/WeatherForecaster-WebApp-Python/README.md

 # WeatherForecaster-WebApp-Python

-This web application provides a visual dashboard of the local weather forecast.
+This web application provides a visual dashboard of the upcoming weather for any given city.

     Copyright (C) 2023  Dee Weinacht